tatwan/ai_ml_azure/AI Activities/Vision/image-classification/README.md

 Azure AI Vision enables you to train custom models to classify and detect objects with labels you specify.
 In this lab, we'll build a custom image classification model to classify images of fruit.

-## Clone the repository for this course

-If you have not already cloned the **Azure AI Vision** code repository to the environment where you're working on this lab, follow these steps to do so.
-Otherwise, open the cloned folder in Visual Studio Code.

-1. Start Visual Studio Code.
-2. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the `https://github.com/MicrosoftLearning/mslearn-ai-vision` repository to a local folder (it doesn't matter which folder).
-3. When the repository has been cloned, open the folder in Visual Studio Code.
-4. Wait while additional files are installed to support the C# code projects in the repo.

-    > **Note**: If you are prompted to add required assets to build and debug, select **Not Now**.
-If you are prompted with the Message *Detected an Azure Function Project in folder*, you can safely close that message.

 ## Provision Azure resources

 If you don't already have one in your subscription, you'll need to provision an **Azure AI Services** resource.